JuliaCI/BenchmarkTools.jl/doc/manual.md

 Note that changes in GC time and allocation count aren't classified by `judge`.
 This is because GC time and allocation count, while sometimes useful for answering *why* a regression occurred, are not generally useful for answering *if* a regression occurred.
 Instead, it's usually only differences in time and memory usage that determine whether or not a code change is an improvement or a regression.
 For example, in the unlikely event that a code change decreased time and memory usage, but increased GC time and allocation count, most people would consider that code change to be an improvement.
 The opposite is also true: an increase in time and memory usage would be considered a regression no matter how much GC time or allocation count decreased.

-# Using `BenchmarkGroup`s
+# The `BenchmarkGroup` type

+In the real world, one often deals with whole suites of benchmarks rather than just individual benchmarks.
+The `BenchmarkGroup` type serves as the "organizational unit" of such suites, and can be used to store and structure benchmark definitions, raw `Trial` data, estimation results, and even other `BenchmarkGroup` instances.

 ### Defining benchmark suites

-In the real world, one often deals with whole suites of benchmarks rather than just individual benchmarks.
-BenchmarkTools provides the `BenchmarkGroup` type for this purpose.

-A `BenchmarkGroup` stores a `Dict` that maps benchmark IDs to values, as well as "tags" that describe the group.
-The IDs and values can be of any type, so a `BenchmarkGroup` can store benchmark definitions, benchmark results, or even other `BenchmarkGroup` instances.
+A `BenchmarkGroup` stores a `Dict` that maps benchmark IDs to values, as well as descriptive "tags" that can be used to filter the group by topic.
+To get started, let's demonstrate how one might use the `BenchmarkGroup` type to define a simple benchmark suite:

-Here's an example where we organize multiple benchmarks using the `BenchmarkGroup` type:

 ```julia
 # Define a parent BenchmarkGroup to contain our suite